-- Select the best tomato for indoor growing.
+Select the best tomato for indoor growing.
 Pay attention to details such as how large the plant will ultimately get and how much fruit you can expect it to produce.
 Small, patio tomatoes are ideal for growing indoors and can even be grown in a hanging basket.
 Determinate tomato plants generally do not get as large as indeterminate plants, so that is also something to keep in mind.
 The only drawback to the determinate tomatoes is that they produce all of their fruit in one shot, and then they're done.
 To work with this, you can either plant a few different varieties that fruit at different times, or you can sow fresh seeds for a new plant or two every month or so.

 - Plant the tomato.
 A container that is at least 12 inches deep is sufficient for most tomato plants.
 Use a good quality organic potting mix and bury the stem all the way up to the bottom set of leaves if the container is deep enough.
 The tomato plant will form roots all along the stem, which results in a stronger plant overall.
 If you plant a variety that requires support, install a stake or tomato cage.
 Water the plant well and place it in the bright area you selected.

 Once you've selected a good, bright spot and an appropriate tomato variety, caring for your indoor tomatoes isn't really much different than caring for any other houseplant.

 Fertilize every week.
-A diluted, weekly dose of fish emulsion or liquid kelp keeps the tomato plant growing healthy so it can produce fruit.
+A diluted, weekly dose of fish emulsion or liquid kelp keep the tomato plant growing healthy so it can produce fruit.
 Vermicompost tea, sea kelp or fish emulsion all work well for fertilizing indoor tomatoes.